gears1763-2/PGMcpp/README.md

 ### C++ Setup

-To build PGMcpp, you can simply
+To build (and test) PGMcpp, you can simply

     make PGMcpp

+once appropriately set up to do so.
+See below for some OS-specific notes.

-#### --- Linux (Debian/Ubuntu) Notes ---
+#### --- Linux (Debian/Ubuntu) Setup Notes ---

 On Linux (Debian/Ubuntu), this should be pretty turn-key.
 If not, you might need to install the build essential package; this can be done by invoking

     sudo apt-get install build-essential

-#### --- Windows Notes ---
+#### --- Windows Setup Notes ---

-On Windows, building is achieved using the environment provided by the MSYS2 project (see <https://www.msys2.org/>).
+On Windows, building is achieved using the environment provided by the `MSYS2` project (see <https://www.msys2.org/>).
 You can follow the download and installation instructions provided there.
+Specifically, be sure to

+    pacman -S mingw-w64-x86_64-gcc make

+and

+    pacman -Syu

+from within `MSYS2` after installing.
+Then, close `MSYS2` and run `MSYS2 MINGW64`, and
+ensure everything needed has been installed by issuing

+    g++ --version

+and then

+    make --version

+If you get version info each time rather than a `command not found` error, then everything you need is set up and ready to go.

-For MSYS2, if you do run into any `undefined reference to` errors at compile time, here are some possible fixes
+For `MSYS2`, if you do run into any `undefined reference to` errors at compile time, here are some possible fixes

   * You may just need to update your MSYS2.
 This can be done by invoking `pacman -Syu` within an MSYS2 terminal.
 The terminal will close and need to be restarted.
-  * You may need to install the mingw64 version of cmake.
-This can be done by invoking `pacman -S mingw-w64-x86_64-cmake`.
   * The debugging (`-g`) and profiling (`-p`) compiler flags may be causing issues.
 A solution here is to modify the `CXXFLAGS` definition in the provided `makefile` to simply `-Wall -fPIC`.
+  * For missing dependencies, you likely just need to install them (`pacman`); just search for the missing dependency and you should find install instructions.

 ### Python 3 Setup